Crab sticks stuffed with cod liver. Awesome cod baked with crab sticks Fish with crab sticks in the oven

 • Salt, pepper, spices to taste

 If you bought frozen pangasius, leave the fish at room temperature to defrost.
-This, by the way, will happen very quickly!
+By the way, this will happen very quickly!
 In the meantime, prepare other foods.
-Since we will have baked sole under a fur coat, we will deal with it.
-And as soon as the fish is thawed, you should add a little salt to it and season with spices of your choice.
+Since we will have baked sole under a fur coat, that is what we will do.
+And as soon as the fish is defrosted, you should add a little salt and season it with spices to your taste.

 Crab sticks or meat should be cut into small cubes and mixed with mayonnaise.
-You should get a thick mass, so if your mayonnaise is thin, put it less, otherwise everything will spread in the oven, but we don't need it.
+You should get a thick mass, so if your mayonnaise is a little runny, add less of it, otherwise everything will spread in the oven, but we don’t need that.
 The cheese should be grated on a coarse grater.

-Preheat oven to 180 degrees.
+Preheat the oven to 180 degrees.
 Grease a baking sheet or baking dish with vegetable oil.
-Place the fish fillets, on the surface of which spread the mass of crab meat and mayonnaise.
+Place the fish fillet, over the surface of which spread the mixture of crab meat and mayonnaise.

-Now you can send the sole under a fur coat into the oven.
-The readiness of the dish will tell you the cheese, as soon as it melts and browns - the baked sea tongue is ready, since the fish itself is cooked very quickly.
+Now you can put the sole under the fur coat in the oven.
+The readiness of the dish will be indicated to you by the cheese as soon as it melts and browns - the baked sole is ready, since the fish itself cooks very quickly.

-Stuffed crab sticks are an original and popular cold appetizer for a festive table.
-Now there are many options for various fillings, among which the most common is with cheese and garlic.
-I decided to contribute to this variety and make crab sticks stuffed with cod liver.
+Stuffed crab sticks are an original and popular cold appetizer for the holiday table.
+Now there are many options for different fillings, among which the most common is with cheese and garlic.
+I decided to contribute to this variety and prepare crab sticks stuffed with cod liver.
 It turns out very tasty!
-For us, at least, the appetizer instantly disappeared from the table with the words "is that all?"
-Therefore, I can safely recommend this combination to you!
+At least for us, the appetizer instantly disappeared from the table with the words “that’s all?”
+Therefore, I confidently recommend this combination to you!

-To prepare an appetizer, prepare the necessary products from the list.
-Eggs must be boiled and cooled.
+To prepare a snack, prepare the necessary products from the list.
+The eggs must be boiled and cooled.

 Add mashed processed cheese and grated eggs to the liver.

-Thoroughly knead the filling, add salt and pepper to it to taste.
+Mash the filling thoroughly, add salt and pepper to taste.

-Peel crab sticks from the film and gently unfold.
-Let me remind you that chilled sticks are needed for stuffing, not frozen ones.
+Peel the crab sticks from the film and carefully unwrap them.
+Let me remind you that for stuffing you need chilled sticks, not frozen ones.

 Grease the inner surface of the sticks with the prepared filling.

-Gently roll up the crab sticks and refrigerate for 30-60 minutes.
+Carefully roll the crab sticks and put them in the refrigerator for 30-60 minutes.

-Pollock baked under "crab coat" (and 3 types of filling)
+Pollock baked under a “crab coat” (and 3 types of filling)

-Recently I had to try such a fish in public catering, and I "got sick" with this recipe, then I learned the approximate components and somehow, "composed" the most acceptable version of such a fish ...
+Recently I had to try such a fish in a public catering establishment, and I “fell ill” with this recipe, then I found out the approximate ingredients and somehow “invented” the most acceptable version of such a fish for myself...

-The combination of baked fish with crab sticks and cheese is very successful, some new fish taste is obtained, just the most delicate ...
-I just recommend to fish lovers to try it ...
+The combination of baked fish with crab sticks and cheese is very successful, it gives the fish a new taste, just the most delicate...
+I simply recommend that fish lovers try it...

 Ingredients:

-● 100 g of crab sticks (more can be done if you make a taller coat ...),
+● 100 g crab sticks (you can do more if you make a taller coat...),

-● 4 tbsp. mayonnaise (perhaps more, it is necessary to look at the thickness of the "fur coat", because mayonnaise is also different, but a lot of mayonnaise is also bad, when baking the coat may "slide" ...),
+● 4 tbsp. mayonnaise (possibly more, you need to look at the thickness of the “coat”, because there are different mayonnaises too, but too much mayonnaise is also bad, when baking the fur coat can “slip”...),

-● ~ 500 g of pollock fillet (I have not tried any other fish, probably haddock, cod, hake and pink salmon ...).
+● ~500 g pollock fillet (I haven’t tried other fish, haddock, cod, hake and pink salmon are probably suitable...).

-● salt (do not oversalt - cheese and mayonnaise give enough salt ...),
+● salt (do not over-salt - cheese and mayonnaise provide enough salt...),

-● pepper, fish spices (I did not put any spices),
+● pepper, spices for fish (I didn’t put any spices),

 ● vegetable oil for frying (I did not fry).

-1st option of filling (under a crab coat) - fried carrots:
+1st filling option (under the crab coat) - fried carrots:

 ● 1-2 carrots,